-The IPG envisions an Oregon where, through prevention, new HIV, viral hepatitis (VH) and sexually transmitted infections (STIs) are rare.
-When they do occur, every person will have access to high-quality care, free from stigma and discrimination.
+We envision an Oregon where, through prevention, new HIV infections are rare and viral hepatitis and sexually transmitted co-infections are prevented and addressed effectively.
+When new HIV infections do occur, every person will have access to high quality care, free from stigma and discrimination.

 The mission of the IPG is to regularly identify strengths, needs, gaps, and service priorities, resulting in a comprehensive plan that will support people in Oregon living with, affected by, or at risk for HIV/VH/STIs to live healthy lives.